Multimedia Seminars for 2018

 12.30-14.30 Getting Started in Travel Photography

-Ben Brain of Digital Camera magazine takes you through the practicalities of photography; this will help you improve your composition, lighting, exposure, kit wishlist, and the basics of post-production.
+This session covers the practicalities of photography; helping you to improve your composition, lighting, exposure, kit wishlist, and the basics of post-production.

 EAST SEMINAR ROOM

-Some say this is the golden age of travel writing with more options than ever to document your travels.
-We look at the different styles, whether you want to write a journal, a blog, an article or a book, and whether you want to write for your own satisfaction or turn it into a career.
+There are more options than ever to document your travels.
+Award-winning Wanderlust editors take you sthrough the different styles, whether you want to write a journal, a blog, an article or a book, and whether you want to write for your own satisfaction or turn it into a career.
 Includes a practical session.

 Commissioning editors receive hundreds of approaches a week.
 How do you ensure that you catch their eye?
 We look at compelling story ideas and angles; what editors want; and how to structure your pitch.
 Includes a practical session.